How to Manage Pests

 When voles are numerous or when damage occurs over large areas, toxic baits can be the quickest and most practical means of control.
 Take necessary measures to ensure the safety of children, pets, and nontarget animals, and follow all product label instructions carefully.

 Anticoagulants, often referred to as multiple-feeding baits, interfere with an animal’s blood-clotting mechanisms, eventually leading to death.
 They probably are the safest type of rodent bait for use around homes and gardens, because they are slow acting, must be consumed during a period of 5 or more days to be effective, and have an effective antidote, vitamin K1, making it safer to use around children and pets.
-Anticoagulant baits are available at many county agriculture commissioners’ offices as well as at retail stores.
+Anticoagulant baits are available at some county agriculture commissioners’ offices as well as at retail stores.

 Because the pest must feed on anticoagulant baits during a period of 5 days, the bait must be available until the vole population is under control.
 Usually baiting every other day for a total of 3 applications is effective.
 As with trapping, bait placement is very important.
 Place the recommended amount of bait in runways or next to burrows, so voles will find it during their normal travels.
 Generally, spot treating—placing bait in a specific place, such as a runway—is the preferred method of baiting, but in areas of heavy ground cover or if the area you are treating is quite large, broadcasting might be a better option if the label allows it.
 When broadcasting bait, be sure to spread it evenly over the infested area.
 If you use this technique, you probably will have to broadcast every other day for a total of 3 or 4 applications.